-These savory hand pies are my vegan take on the classic beefy version.
+These savory hand pies with mushrooms are my vegetarian take on the classic beefy version.
 An impressive addition any festive meal.

 Ever since developing this cauliflower pot pie (and inadvertently having to eat it for every meal for like 2 weeks), I’ve been pretty excited about adding puff pastry to my ingredient arsenal.
 It’s far from the healthiest thing in the world, but it’s so convenient, and delicious filled/topped with almost anything.
 The golden, puffy look has a festive feel to it, making it ideal for the holidays.

 Store-bought puff pastry is what makes these savory mushroom hand pies possible.
 They’re reminiscent of meat pies, but instead of ground beef, this vegetarian version has mushrooms fortified with carrots, onions, peas, and lots of seasonings.
-You can think of them as individual mushroom wellingtons and serve them a main course for a fancy dinner – or make them smaller and have as an hors d’oeuvre instead.
+You can think of them as individual mushroom wellingtons and serve them a main course – or make them smaller and have as an hors d’oeuvre instead.

-Form the Hand Pies: Roll the thawed puff pastry into a large rectangle and cut into 4 pieces.
-Working with 1 piece at a time, fill the dough, wet the edges (to help them seal), and press them closed with a fork.
+Roll the thawed puff pastry into a large rectangle and cut into 4 equal pieces.
+Working with 1 piece at a time, fill the dough, wet the edges (to help them seal), and crimp them closed with a fork.
 (Be sure to cool the filling a little before forming the pies; if it’s too hot, the dough may melt and become too sticky to work with.)

-Bake the Pies: Bake until they’re puffed up and golden brown, about 25 minutes.
+Bake until they’re puffed and golden, about 25 minutes.
 Cool for about 10 minutes before serving.
 These are best served while still warm and flaky.

 Tips for Making the Mushroom Filling